reynaldomarchell/crypto-agent-forecaster/README.md

 ---

-**⚠️ Disclaimer**: This software is for educational and research purposes only.
+**Disclaimer**: This software is for educational and research purposes only.
 Cryptocurrency trading involves substantial risk of loss.
 Always do your own research and never invest more than you can afford to lose.

 ## Features

 - Real-time cryptocurrency data retrieval
 - Advanced technical analysis with visual charts
-- **NEW: Multimodal chart analysis using AI agents**
+- **Multimodal chart analysis using AI agents**
 - Sentiment analysis from multiple sources
 - Comprehensive market forecasting